o19s/elasticsearch-learning-to-rank/docs/advanced-functionality.rst

 The :code:`expr` parameter is the Lucene expression you want to run on a per term basis.
 This can simply be a stat type, or a custom formula containing multiple stat types, for example: :code:`(tf * idf) / 2`.
 The following stat types are injected into the Lucene expression context for your usage:

 - :code:`df` -- the direct document frequency for a term.
-So if rambo occurs in 3 movie titles, this is 3.
+So if rambo occurs in 3 movie titles across multiple documents, this is 3.
 - :code:`idf` -- the IDF calculation of the classic similarity :code:`log((NUM_DOCS+1)/(raw_df+1)) + 1`.
 - :code:`tf` -- the term frequency for a document.
-So if rambo occurs in 3 in movie synopsis in same document, this is 3.
+So if rambo occurs in 3x in movie synopsis in same document, this is 3.
 - :code:`tp` -- the term positions for a document.
-Because multiple positions can come back, review the behavior of :code:`pos_aggr`
+Because multiple positions can come back for a single term, review the behavior of :code:`pos_aggr`
 - :code:`ttf` -- the total term frequency for the term across the index.
-So if rambo is mentioned a total of 100 times in the overview field, this would be 100.
+So if rambo is mentioned a total of 100 times in the overview field across all documents, this would be 100.

 The :code:`aggr` parameter tells the query what type of aggregation you want over the collected statistics from the :code:`expr`.
 For the example terms of :code:`rambo rocky` we will get stats for both terms.
 Since we can only return one value you need to decide what statistical calculation you would like.